heymanuuu/AGCPM/ReadMe.txt

-STATEMENT:Please use it for academic purposes only.
-All codes in this repository are original and all rights belong to the author.
+Disclaimer: Please use it for academic purposes only.
+All codes in this repository are created by the author and all rights belong to the author.